-Logs come in a variety of formats and are stored in multiple different locations.
+Logs come in various formats and are stored in multiple locations.
 Getting insights from all of these logs isn’t a trivial task.
-Microsoft Log Parser is a tool that helps us extract such information easily, using a SQL-like syntax.
+Microsoft Log Parser is a tool that helps us extract such information easily using a SQL-like syntax.
 It supports many different input and output formats.
 But it also has some limitations because of its age.

 Introducing Log Parser

 Installing Log Parser is easy.
 Just download the installer from Microsoft or use Chocolatey.
 Log Parser is a command-line tool.
 If you prefer, you can use Log Parser Studio, a graphical user interface that builds on top of Log Parser.
-Log Parser Studio also comes with many default queries, which is very useful if you’re using the tool for the first time.
+Log Parser Studio also comes with many default queries, which is very useful if you use the tool for the first time.

 How Log Parser Works